Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

+Since the preimages of $\oU_i$ and $U'_i$ in $\gtX$ coincide, their preimages in $X''$ coincide too, and we will denote them as $U''_i\into X''$.
+Consider the induced $Y$-modification $h:X''\to X'$ with restrictions $h_i:U''_i\to U'_i$.
+For any $1\le i\le n$, the proper morphism $h_i$ is affine because the morphism $\oU_i\to X$ is affine and $U''_i$ is closed in $U'_i\times_X\oU_i$.
+Thus, $h_i$ is finite, and therefore $h$ is finite.
 We claim that finiteness of $h$ implies that it is a $Y$-blow up (this claim is an analog of \cite[4.5]{BL}).
 Indeed, $\calO_{X''}$ is very ample relatively to $h$ because $h$ is affine, and the identity homomorphism gives its $Y$-trivialization.
-By lemma \ref{blowuplem} (iii), $X''$ is a $Y$-blow up of $X$, and obviously $X''$ dominates $\oX$. \end{proof}
+Thus, $X''$ is a $Y$-blow up of $X$ by Lemma \ref{blowuplem}(iii). \end{proof}